 Through Real World, Real Science we aim to understand, and create a model for, how experiences in informal and formal learning environments can work in sync to build students’ data and science literacy.
 We will also pilot ways in which educational materials developed at the Gulf of Maine Research Institute can be extensible to other science institutions and formal learning environments throughout the Northeast such that educators and students will be empowered to customize and localize the program to their place-based experiences of weather and climate.
 By anchoring the project development in a robust research and evaluation effort to demonstrate effectiveness, this project will support NASA’s science education objectives of enabling STEM education, improving US scientific literacy, advancing national education goals, and leveraging efforts through collective partnerships.

-Photo: Real World, Real Science team from the project’s 2017 Partner Meeting in Portland, ME.
+Photo: The Learning Ecosystems Northeast project partner team at the project’s 2022 Partner Meeting in Portland, ME.

 Project Web Site